A Tradition of Type, Temperament and Soundness.

 Labradors are very versatile.

-Gregoire's Labs are no exception.
+Gregoire's Labradors are no exception.
 I have placed dogs in

 4-H homes, and donated some for seeing eye dogs and